Skip to main content

 Drug classes: Agents for hypertensive emergencies, Glucose elevating agents

 Patients should be under close clinical observation when treatment with PROGLYCEM is initiated.
-The clinical response and blood glucose level should be carefully monitored until the patient's condition has stabilized satisfactory; in most instances, this may be accomplished in several days.
-If administration of PROGLYCEM is not effective after two or three weeks, the drug should be discontinued.
+Carefully monitor the clinical response and blood glucose until the patient’s condition has stabilized satisfactory; in most instances, this may be accomplished in several days.
+If administration of PROGLYCEM is not effective after 2 or 3 weeks, discontinue PROGLYCEM.

-The dosage of PROGLYCEM must be individualized based on the severity of the hypoglycemic condition and the blood glucose level and clinical response of the patient.
-The dosage should be adjusted until the desired clinical and laboratory effects are produced with the least amount of the drug.
-Special care should be taken to assure accuracy of dosage in infants and young children.
+Individualize the dosage of PROGLYCEM based on the severity of the hypoglycemic condition and the blood glucose level and clinical response of the patient.
+Adjust the dosage until the desired clinical and laboratory effects are produced with the least amount of PROGLYCEM.
+Take special care to ensure the accuracy of the dosage in infants and young children.

 Adults and children: